fonoster/arke-ctl/README.md

 ## Login to a Routr server

-To login to a Routr server run the following commands.
+To login to a Routr server, use the login command.

 ```bash
 rctl login https://127.0.0.1:4567/api/{apiVersion} -u admin -p changeit